 Keridwen N. Luis for Herlands: Exploring the Women’s Land Movement in the United States (University of Minnesota Press).

-2016-2017 Prize Winners: The Land of Open Graves and Shapeshifters
+2016-2017 Award Winners: The Land of Open Graves and Shapeshifters

 There were many excellent nominations for the 2017 SANA Book award.
 The committee decided to share the award this year between two awardees.